samsarahq/samsara-js/docs/DefaultApi.md

 # **getSensorsTemperature**
 > TemperatureResponse getSensorsTemperature(accessToken, sensorParam)

+/sensors/temperature

+Get temperature for requested sensors.
 This method returns the current ambient temperature (and probe temperature if applicable) for the requested sensors.

 ### Example
 ```javascript